Charter schools in New York: Governing state law

 State laws govern the establishing and supervision of charter schools.
-The New York Charter Schools Act of 1998, as amended, is codified as Education Law, §§ 2850–2857.
+The New York Charter Schools Act of 1998, as amended, is codified as Education Law §§ 2850–2857.
 Regulations appear in New York Codes, Rules and Regulations (NYCRR).

 Any locality that has authorization to establish charter schools may have local law governing the process.

 The 1998 State statutory provisions passed when then-Governor George Pataki included them in legislation giving otherwise-opposed legislators a pay raise and limiting the number of charters.

 A state legislator's election was contested because of charter school issues.

 Growth of schools

-In New York City, the number of charter schools grew from 17 schools serving about 3,200 students in 2002 to 78 schools serving about 24,000 students in 2008.
-As of 2017, there were 216 charter schools serving 106,600 students.
+As of the 2023-24 school year, New York [State] has 343 operating charter schools serving over 170,000 students.

 Charter School Demand

-Despite the growing number of charter schools in New York, parent demand has long exceeded the supply.
+Although the number of charter schools in New York is at an all-time high, parent demand has long exceeded the supply.
 That has resulted in long waitlists of students.
-According to data from the New York City Charter School Center, more than 52,700 students were on the waitlist for charter schools across New York City as of 2017.
+Organizations such as the New York City Charter School Center are working to eliminate the limit on the number of charter schools that can open in New York.